elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 end
 ```

-Attribute validations works like for any other _ActiveModel_-compatible implementation:
+Attribute validations work like for any other _ActiveModel_-compatible implementation:

 ```ruby
 article = Article.new                                                                                             # => #<Article { ... }>